dcnl1980/mach5-dapp/README.md

 Call function setMaximum (5000000000000000000) max 5 ETH Call function setCap (500000000000000000000) is 500 ETH Call function startPreSale(1640991600) first is max end (real capped max date)

+### During presale
+Call function pause(true) makes the presale on pause, preparing for another round.
+Call function pause(false) makes the pause undone.
+Call function unlock() ends the presale and make the token claimable.

+### End of presale
+Call function withdrawETHOwner(5000000000000000000) to withdraw 5 ETH to the owner.
+Call function withdrawETH(_addr, amount) to witdraw amount of ETH to an address.
+Call function withdrawUnsold(_addr, amount) to withdraw the unsold tokens to an address.